 In preclinical models, analgesic actions of opiates show tolerance upon repeated dosing.
-With a view to understand if repeated administration of KLYP961 would lead to development of tolerance to its anti-allodynic actions, mice that underwent CCI surgery were repeatedly dosed with either KLYP961 (30 mg/kg, BID, 3d), gabapentin (300 mg/kg, BID, 3 days) or morphine sulfate (2 mg/kg, sc, BID,3d).
-Animals received one additional dose approximately 16 hr after the last dose, ie., on day 4 for KLYP961 and morphine sulfate groups or day 3 for gabapentin group, and changes in allodynia were measured at pre-selected time points.
-While morphineinduced anti-allodynic effects tolerated quickly, the effects of KLYP961 or gabapentin did not tolerate.
-Similarly, the anti-allodynic effects of KLYP961 also did not show tolerance in the Chung model (Supplemental Results S6.3, Supplemental Figures S3 and S4).
+With a view to understanding whether repeated administration of KLYP961 would lead to development of tolerance to its antiallodynic actions, mice that underwent CCI surgery were repeatedly dosed with either KLYP961 (30 mg/kg b.i.d., 3 days), gabapentin (300 mg/kg b.i.d., 3 days), or morphine sulfate (2 mg/kg s.c., b.i.d., 3 days).
+Animals received one additional dose approximately 16 h after the last dose, i.e., on day 4 for KLYP961 and morphine sulfate groups or day 3 for gabapentin group, and changes in allodynia were measured at preselected time points.
+Whereas morphine-induced antiallodynic effects tolerated quickly, the effects of KLYP961 or gabapentin were not tolerated.
+Likewise, the antiallodynic effects of KLYP961 also did not show tolerance in the Chung model (Kim and Chung, 1992) (Supplemental Results S6.3; Supplemental Figs. S3 and S4).

-Anti-inflammatory Activity
+Anti-Inflammatory Activity

-Carrageenan Model

-Orally administered KLYP961and celecoxib attenuated carrageenan-induced edema and tactile allodynia in a dose-related manner (Supplemental Figures S5A and S5B) with comparable efficacy and potency.
-The calculated $ED{50}$ value for KLYP and celecoxib at inhibiting edema were 30 and 45 mg/kg, respectively.
-The corresponding values for tactile allodynia were 30 mg/kg, for both compounds.
+Carrageenan Model.
+Orally administered KLYP961 and celecoxib attenuated carrageenan-induced edema and tactile allodynia in a dose-related manner (Supplemental Fig. S5, A and B) with comparable efficacy and potency.
+The calculated $\rm ED{50}$ value for KLYP961 and celecoxib at inhibiting edema were 30 and 45 mg/kg, respectively.
+The corresponding values for tactile allodynia were 30 mg/kg for both compounds.

-Peritoneal Writhing
+Peritoneal Writhing.
 Intraperitoneal injection of PBQ, an irritant, produces writhing response.
-Orally administered KLYP961 attenuated writhing response with efficacy and potency comparable to that of celecoxib (Supplemental Figure S5C).
-The calculated $ED{50}$ value for both compounds in this assay was ~100 mg/kg.
+Orally administered KLYP961 attenuated writhing response with efficacy and potency comparable with that of celecoxib (Supplemental Fig.